-Co-hosts are allowed to do many of the same things that a listing owner can do.
-Below, we’ve listed some of the many responsibilities you could have as a co-host.
+Co-hosts do many of the same things that a listing owner can do.
+Below, we’ve listed some of the main responsibilities you could have when you become an Airbnb co-host.

-- General maintenance and cleaning.
-As a co-host, you can make sure that any damages are addressed so that the next guests have a comfortable stay.
-You can also clean the place yourself, or you can work with the cleaning crew to make sure the place is spotless before guests arrive.
+Co-hosts are often responsible for addressing any damages so that the next guests have a comfortable stay.
+You can choose to clean the place yourself, or you can hire a cleaning crew to make sure the place is spotless before guests arrive.

-- Re-stock necessary items.
 Coffee, sugar, shampoo, conditioner, soap… you get the idea.
-Anything that needs to be restocked after a booking.
+A co-host monitors and restocks any amenity that is running low after a booking.

-- Welcome guests.
-Some Airbnb listing owners prefer for their guests to be met in person.
+Some Airbnb owners prefer that their guests are greeted personally.
 Co-hosts can serve as that friendly face for the weary traveler.
 You could show the guests around and answer any questions they may have.

-- Manage many of the online aspects of the listing.
-As a co-host, you are allowed to create listings (upload photos of the place, write the description), manage reservations, and write reviews using your own co-host account.
+As a co-host, you can create listings (upload photos of the place, write the description), manage reservations, and write reviews using your own co-host account.
 You can even update your host’s Airbnb calendar or alter the nightly price.

 2. How Does Airbnb Co-Hosting Work?

-- If the host doesn’t personally know of anyone willing to co-host, he or she can reach out to other co-hosts in your area.
-To do this search for Airbnb properties in your area.
-Scroll down the listing, until you see the About The Home Section.
+First, scroll down the listing, until you see the About The Home Section.
 You’ll see the owner’s picture.
 If there’s a second profile picture that says “Beth Helps Host,” for example, that is a co-host.
-Contact them and see what they charge, etc. See our snapshot at the bottom of this post.
+Second, you can contact them and see what they charge and their availability.

 3. How Do I Create an Airbnb Co-Host Business?

-This could mean that, if you played your cards right, you could take on those challenges and begin to build a business by working with multiple hosts in your community.
-That’s right.
-You could become an Airbnb neighborhood co-host!
+However, if you play your cards right, you could take on those challenges and begin to build a business by working with multiple hosts in your community.
+In fact, you could become an Airbnb neighborhood co-host!

-Start with one solid co-hosting job and build from there.
+We recommend that you start with one solid co-hosting job and build from there.
 Tell your host that you’re interested in taking on more listings so that your name gets out there (nothing beats word of mouth).
 Then, if possible, message nearby hosts and offer your services.
-You may just be exactly what they’ve been hoping for.

-The amount that a co-host charges depends largely on the responsibilities that you’re expected to carry out.
+The amount that a co-host can charge depends largely on the responsibilities that you’re expected to carry out.

-If you’re taking care of everything from check-in and check-out to cleaning and managing the guest experience, you could charge 25%, but if you are not responsible for everything that a host would normally do, you can negotiate between 15 and 20%.
+If you’re taking care of everything from check-in and check-out to cleaning and managing the guest experience, you could charge 25%.
+On the other hand, if you are not responsible for everything that a host would normally do, you can negotiate between 15 and 20%.

 You could also negotiate a flat rate with the host who plans to hire you.
-Lastly, some co-hosts charge an additional cleaning fee if they’re cleaning the property post-booking.
+Lastly, some co-hosts charge an additional cleaning fee if they clean the property post-booking.
 It’s up to you and the host to determine what is a fair co-host cleaning fee depending on the size of the property.

 5. Is There An Airbnb Co-Host Agreement?

-Airbnb does require a co-host to sign a Terms of Service policy; however, hosts and co-hosts may want to write up their own specific agreement, just to make sure all information is clearly stated and expectations are clear.
-Some co-hosts opt to use or alter a pre-made agreement (some hosts and co-hosts share these on hosting forums) or hire a lawyer to draw one up for you.
+Airbnb does require a co-host to sign a Terms of Service policy.
+However, hosts and co-hosts may want to write up their own specific agreement, just to make sure all information is clearly stated and expectations are clear.
+You can use or alter a pre-made agreement (some hosts and co-hosts share these on hosting forums) or hire a lawyer to draw one up for you.